Tallulah, Louisiana: World War II to present

 After serving in World War II, African-American veterans began to challenge racial discrimination in the South more vigorously.
 After the Supreme Court ruled in Smith v.
 Allwright (1944) that the white primary of the Democratic Party was unconstitutional, more blacks began to register in the South.
-But in Louisiana the number of white qualified voters in 1947 still surpassed blacks by a ratio of 100 to one.
+However, in Louisiana, the number of white qualified voters in 1947 still surpassed blacks by a ratio of 100 to one.

 The population increased in Tallulah in the decades after the war, reaching a high in 1980 (see tables below).
 African Americans were the majority population in the city and the parish.
 Having faced continuing discrimination in efforts to vote, in 1962 a group of eight African-American men successfully sued the parish registrar and state to be able to register and vote.
 Following passage of the national Civil Rights Act in 1964, in 1965, activists conducted boycotts to end discrimination in employment; many stores would not hire blacks as workers.
 Seventeen businesses closed in the city rather than hire blacks.

 That year, Congress passed the Voting Rights Act, authorizing the federal government to oversee voter registration and elections in jurisdictions such as Tallulah and Madison Parish with historic under-representation of minorities.
 The proportion of African-American voting began to increase.

 In 1969, Zelma Wyche, a local veteran and activist, was elected as Police Chief of Tallulah, the first African American to hold the office.
 He ensured there were an equal number of white and black police officers on the force and had them patrol in mixed teams.

 In 1971, black candidates were running for 21 of 27 parish seats in Madison Parish, a sign of the changing times.
 In other parts of Louisiana, African Americans were also running for local offices.

 In 1974, Adell Williams was elected as mayor of Tallulah, the first African American to hold the office.
 He is believed to have been the first black mayor elected in Louisiana since Reconstruction.